ZcashUsersGroup/zcashme/docs/CLEANUP_REPORT.md

 This report documents the cleanup and refactoring work performed on the zcash.me React codebase to improve maintainability, remove unused code, and consolidate duplicate patterns.

+## Bug Fixes

+### Routing Navigation Fix

+**Issue:** URL changes (e.g., clicking feedback button navigating to `/Zechariah`) updated the browser URL but did not update the page content until a manual refresh.

+**Root Cause:** The `useProfileRouting` hook was reading `window.location.pathname` but not reacting to URL changes.
+The `useEffect` dependency array didn't include the location, so React didn't re-run the effect when routes changed.

+**Fix:** Updated `src/hooks/useProfileRouting.js` to:
+- Import and use `useLocation()` hook from React Router
+- Use `location.pathname` instead of `window.location.pathname`
+- Add `location.pathname` to the `useEffect` dependency array

+**Result:** Navigation now updates the UI immediately without requiring a page refresh.
+All route changes (button clicks, browser back/forward, direct URL access) work correctly.

 ## Statistics

 - **Files Created:** 2 (shared utilities)